zdaruahehe/Benchmark-rae/README.md

 ```
-Due to file size limitation, all other data are found in the google drive link: https://drive.google.com/drive/folders/13Kyl5bDUH4pxGh_WX1y7BsozxGnXp50i?usp=sharing
+All other data are found in the google drive link: https://drive.google.com/drive/folders/13Kyl5bDUH4pxGh_WX1y7BsozxGnXp50i?usp=sharing

 #### To navigate around the trained result folder structure, folder "train_result" is for generated images, and folder "trained_models" is for trained models checkpoint.
 ```